ShayC0derBui/TypeRacer_bot/README.md

 # TypeRacer_bot
-This bot can type for you in a typracer test for you.
+This bot can type in a typracer test for you.
 HeHeHe

 First you take a screenshot of the text you want to type by clicking and selecting a box which encapsulates the text with mouse.